entrylevelitjobs/entrylevelitjobs.github.io/docs/articles/applications.md

 # Applications
 {: .no_toc }

-Send out applications and don't stop sending out applications.gi
+Send out applications and don't stop sending out applications.
+The more you send out, the better chances you have.